lalalaviv/Professional-README-Generator/README.md

 ```
 ## Questions
 ---
-Feel free to reach out if your have any enquiries
+Feel free to reach out if you have any enquiries
 <br/>
 GitHub: [@lalalaviv](https://github.com/lalalaviv)
+Email: lalala.viv@hotmail.com

 ## Credits
 ---